Department of Nutrition

 West Chester, PA 19383

 Mary Beth Gilboy joined the Department of Health, West Chester University faculty in 2005.
-She teaches courses in nutrition and culture, introductory nutrition principles, strategies in dietetic education and community nutrition.
-Dr. Gilboy’s research interests are school nutrition education, community nutrition and dietetics education.
-She is a registered and licensed dietitian and is currently active in a local school wellness committee, the Pennsylvania Nutrition Education Network and professional organizations.
+Dr. Gilboy is the MPH nutrition coordinator and teaches graduate courses in public health nutrition and the applied learning experience.
+She teaches undergraduate courses in strategies in dietetic education, nutrition pedagogy and community nutrition.
+Dr. Gilboy’s research interests are school nutrition education, community nutrition and service learning in dietetics education.
+She is a registered and licensed dietitian and is currently active in a community health coalition, the Pennsylvania Nutrition Education Network and professional organizations.
 She holds degrees from Temple University (PhD, Health Education), University of North Carolina (MPH) and Marywood University (BS, Nutrition and Dietetics).

 Dr. Jeffrey Harris, DrPH, RD, LDN